Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 The best Starbucks Reserve drinks

-If you get the opportunity to visit a Starbucks Reserve bar or roastery, you might feel overwhelmed by the immense menu and spread of options you can choose from.
+If you have the opportunity to visit a Starbucks Reserve bar or roastery, you may feel overwhelmed by the vast menu and extensive range of options available.

 Therefore, it is best to go in with an idea of what you'd like.

-Here are some of the best Starbucks reserve drinks, from the simplest cup of coffee to the most articulately designed cocktail:
+Here are some of the best Starbucks Reserve drinks, from the simplest cup of coffee to the most artfully designed cocktail:

 Affogato